senaite/senaite.core/src/senaite/core/tests/doctests/MultiUploadField.rst

 to a content object.
 Files are stored as separate File or Image objects within the container, and their UIDs are stored in the field.

+This test covers the complete upload workflow including the cluster-safe temporary storage mechanism that allows uploads to be shared across multiple ZEO client instances.

 Running this test from the buildout directory:

     bin/test test_textual_doctests -t MultiUploadField